-Wallace Library: Students can access academic resources and obtain research assistance by visiting the Wallace Library, which is located on campus.
-For more information, go to the library website, or email the Wallace Library at library@criswell.edu.
+Wallace Library: Students can access academic resources and obtain research assistance by contacting or visiting the Wallace Library, which is located on campus.
+For more information, email the Wallace Library at library@criswell.edu.
+Offsite login information is available in Canvas in the "Criswell Student Training Course" under "Library Information."

-Writing Center: Students are encouraged to consult with writing tutors to improve and enhance their skills and confidence by practicing techniques of clear and effective writing.
-To consult with a tutor, students can visit the Writing Center located on the first floor near the Computer Lab, or they can schedule an appointment by emailing writingcenter@criswell.edu or calling 214.818.1373.
+Tutoring Center: Students are encouraged to consult with tutors to improve and enhance their skills and confidence in any subject matter taught at the college.
+Tutors have been recommended by the faculty to ensure that the tutor(s) are qualified to serve the student body.
+Every tutor brings experience and expertise in an effort to provide the proper resources for the subject matter at hand.
+To consult with a tutor, students can visit the Tutoring Center located on the second floor in room E203, or schedule an appointment by emailing tutoringcenter@criswell.edu or by calling 214.818.1373.